SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/debugging.md

 | -888       | 4      |
 {: .table}

 We need to find out why do some inputs have incorrect outputs.
 So we go through our design and implementation looking for possible bugs.
-A logical way to do this is to trace every variable at every stage and see where does the program deviate from the expected.
+A logical way to do this is to trace every variable at every stage and see where the program deviates from the expected.

 ## Example 1